 For the traditional climber, Questa offers several well-known ascents.
 Most of these are remote locations with limited cell-phone reception and distant emergency services.
 Plan well, be safe.

-The Questa Domequesta dome
+The Questa Dome

 This is a 500’ granite dome with excellent multi-pitch routes in a remote mountain setting 8 miles north of town.
 The Dome is in the Latir Wilderness area of the Carson National Forest.